Kauru

 Kauru is a Local Government Area in southern Kaduna State, Nigeria.
 The area is 3,186 km^{2}.
 Its headquarters are in the town of Kauru.

 The postal code of the area is 811.

 Boundaries

-Kauru Local Government Area shares boundaries with Zangon Kataf Local Government Area to the southwest, Kajuru, Igabi and Soba Local Government Areas to the northwest, Kubau Local Government Area to the north, Lere Local Government Area to the northeast, Kaura Local Government Area to the south and Plateau State to southeast, respectively.
+Kauru Local Government Area (LGA) shares boundaries with Zangon Kataf LGA to the southwest, Kajuru, Igabi and Soba LGAs to the northwest, Kubau LGA to the north, Lere LGA to the northeast, Kaura LGA to the south; and Bassa and Riyom LGAs of Plateau State to southeast, respectively.

 Administrative subdivisions

 Kauru Local Government Area consists of 11 subdivisions (second-order administrative divisions), namely: